Jalaludeenms/mulesoft-sample/README.md

 # mulesoft-sample
-SQLite DB creation with JDBC and java
+SQLite DB creation with JDBC and java - sample